MoShrank/spacey-backend/README.md

 Formatting is provided by gopls which can be installed via the official go VSCode plugin.
 In addition to that, [golines](https://github.com/segmentio/golines) should be used to keep a maximum line length of 100 characters.

 ## API Routes
+The API documentation is written and published in postman and can be found [here](https://documenter.getpostman.com/view/18939600/UyrEhv7s)

 ## Database
 MongoDB was chosen because of its maturity, scallability and flexibility to use.
 Although it is currently deployed on a single VPS instance together with all services, which makes it difficult to scale and less resistant to failures, it can theoretically be deployed on a managed AWS instance and therefore be scaled up using either shards or replicas.